huggingface/pytorch_block_sparse/README.md

 pip install pytorch-block-sparse
 ```

-Or from sourvce, clone this git repository, and in the root directory just execute:
+Or from source, clone this git repository, and in the root directory just execute:
 ```
 python setup.py install
 ```